Reviewed by George Baral

 You can take steps to keep your home’s HVAC system pest-free.
 As the saying goes, “An ounce of prevention is worth a pound of cure,” so pest-proof your HVAC components as follows:

-Ducts are easy entry points for insects; if the seals are loose or crack, they can easily wander in.
+Ducts are easy entry points for insects; if the seals are loose or cracked, they can easily wander in.
 You can use foil tape to eradicate small cracks and sealant to close large holes, or you can turn the job over to a professional.

 You’ll want to cover all exterior flues, exhaust vents, and intakes so that pests can’t enter your home or decide that your pipes make great nesting spots.
-The vent covers do double duty by preventing rainwater from getting into the vents; make sure they’re securely attached so small animals can’t shake them loose.
+The vent covers do double duty by preventing rainwater from getting into the vents; make sure they’re approved vent covers and securely attached so small animals can’t shake them loose.
 You can also place wire mesh screens over the vents to keep insects out more effectively.

 Deter pests from coming near the outdoor components of your HVAC system by keeping the area clear and clean.
 Regularly remove vegetation growing around it and clear away any excrement, which can attract vermin.
-Wash the unit and its surroundings with mild soap and water but be sure to get rid of any standing water nearby.
+Wash the unit and its surroundings with mild soap and water periodically but be sure to get rid of any standing water nearby.

-In addition, consider spraying the condenser and surrounding area with pest repellant, which is chemical free and contains scents that animals avoid.
+In addition, consider spraying the condenser and surrounding area with pest repellant, which is chemical-free and contains scents that animals avoid.

 Have a professional check your system regularly to ensure that it’s operating as it should and isn’t harboring any unwanted visitors.
 Although it’s not unusual for pests to visit an HVAC system, they needn’t be invited to stay.
 Now depending on where you live in Canada, there are HVAC trends such as the type of system you operate and fuel needs.
 Below are some interesting HVAC facts including how a heating system works and rebate programs to help you save money while you save energy with an HVAC upgrade.